-Before we dive into the pros and cons, let’s take a look at the most common options that travelers can buy individually or as part of a comprehensive package.
+Before we dive into cost, let’s take a look at the most common options you can buy individually or as part of a comprehensive plan.

 Emergency Medical Care

-If you get sick or injured while traveling outside the U.S., your health insurance, including Medicare, may not cover any treatment or medication you receive (be sure to check with your insurer before you leave).
+If you get sick or injured while traveling outside the U.S., your health insurance, including Medicare, may not cover any treatment or medication you receive.

 In the event of an emergency, you can contact the local embassy to locate appropriate medical services, but the State Department will not help pay your medical bills.